Kaihangarau Waka Kawe

 - a general shortage of electricians.

-Most lift technicans work in the major cities, where there are more high buildings with lifts.
+Most lift technicians work in the major cities, where there are more high buildings with lifts.

 If you are unqualified, the best way to get a job as a lift technician is to approach a lift company and say you are interested in being taken on as an apprentice.